chuletsva/AutoFilter/README.md

 # Autofilter

-Autofilter simplify data filtering using well known technology Expression Trees.
+Autofilter simplifies data filtering using well known technology Expression Trees.
-Reduces amount of code needed for manually writing filtering logic on backend side, allowing this work to be done on frontend
+Reduces amount of code needed for manual writing filtering logic on backend side, allowing this work to be done on frontend

 Inspired by Max Arshinov's [article](https://habr.com/ru/company/jugru/blog/423891/)